5 Stages of Project Management Lifecycle – A Complete Breakdown

 Creating a PID: The project charter or project initiation document (PID) is a short document that summarizes all the essential information you’ve compiled during the initiation phase.
 It establishes in writing the scope of the project, its objective, and the people involved.
 The PID also lists major stakeholders and establishes the authority of the project manager.

-Scope: You’ve already defined the scope of your project, but how exactly will you accomplish your vision?
+Scope: You’ve already defined the project scope, but how exactly will you accomplish your vision?
 What are the individual goals that you must meet to achieve the larger goal defined by your scope?
 Once those goals are established, delineate the steps necessary to reach each of them, breaking the steps down into tasks and subtasks as necessary.

 Resources: What are you working with?
 Good resource planning means crafting a detailed budget, securing the people needed for the project, and establishing which vendors you’ll be working with.